 The short answer is, yes you can expect to see a residual change in shopping habits, which for brands and retailers means making sure that you’re offering a true omnichannel experience.
 Before we go on, it is important to note that the “new omnichannel” is not just being accessible on all devices, but also offering personalized, engaging experiences from the very first touchpoint all the way to a completed transaction, and even in follow-up communication.

 One of our global partners who has mastered the art of digital content and delivery is Contentstack, a headless CMS solution that aligns business and technology teams harmoniously to bring new experiences to life in a matter of days.

 On May 26th, join experts from Contentstack and commercetools for a brand new webinar, Popping the Hood on Modern Commerce, where they will explore the secrets to creating a modern retail experience, including which content and commerce technology you need.
-If you attend the webinar, you will also get an inside look at 3 real-life transformations of top retail leaders.
-Sign up here.
+Watch the webinar on-demand to get an inside look at 3 real-life transformations of top retail leaders.

 Along with several of our partners, commercetools is offering a new Fast Forward program to help accelerate the launch of enterprise commerce projects and business models from months to weeks.
 Visit our website to learn more about the commercetools Accelerator and talk to one of our experts about your particular use case.